suryapa1/agents-ai/labs.md

 - Uses the LLM for **semantic translation**, not computation
 - Demonstrates the use of **canonical queries** to simplify and stabilize tool interfaces
 - Enables **structured tool invocation** for repeatability and testing
-- Runs entirely using a local **Llama3.2 model via Ollama**, coordinated with `litellm`
-- Builds the foundation for **memory-aware, multi-turn agents** with clean separation of concerns:
-  - LLM handles reasoning
-  - Tools handle code and data

 ---